liuyixuan820/liuyixuan820.github.io/_pages/personal_life.md

 I favor the Baroque period music, and my favorite composers are J.S.
 Bach, Handel, and Vivaldi.
 I've also learned to play the piano in primary school.
 Here you can watch a video of me playing the piano and the cello as a kid in the Gulang Island Concert Hall.

+I exercise on a daily basis b/c I'm too prone to growing fat.
 I also enjoy playing golf in my free time.
 I'm coached by the pro golfer <a href="https://www.facebook.com/paul.podraza.1/">Paul Podraza</a> in Austin, TX.

 Read my diaries [here](https://honglizhan.github.io/Hongli_Diaries/).